Ultimate Fighting Championship: Jakks Pacific

-DVD
+Jazwares

+In 2020, the UFC and toy company Jazwares entered into an agreement to release a new line of UFC action figures.
+The first wave of Jazwares' UFC figures were scheduled to be released in Fall 2020.

+DVDs

 Various UFC events have been released onto DVD.
 UFC 23 through UFC 29 were not released in the US on home video or DVD by SEG.
 They have since been released onto boxsets which feature around 10 events each set, in chronological order.

 PlayStation Network and Xbox Live

 UFC on-demand content launched for Xbox 360 on December 20, 2011.
 Subscribers were able to view pay-per-view events in high definition, connect with friends to predict fight results, and have the ability to compare fighter statistics and records.
 The UFC Fight Pass application was also planned for PlayStation 4 in early 2015.
 In 2015, UFC Fight Pass became available on the Xbox One.
-As of September 2022, no PlayStation version of the app has been released.
+In December 2022, a PlayStation version of the app was released.

 NFTs

 In August 2021, the UFC began to release NFTs to commemorate big fights, milestones and moments via their official trading card partner, Panini America.